 When you arrive at Hotel Tugu Bali you walk down the candle lit wooden walkway into the resort where you are greeted with a welcome drink of your choice.
 You are also given a traditional Balinese flower gift with fresh frangipani flowers picked that day (my favourite!)

 We ordered delicious coffees that were brought out from the cafe next to reception and we sipped on them while getting comfortable on the couches in the open spaced lobby.

 Tip: Every Thursday night there is traditional Balinese Dance show on this stage that anyone is welcome to experience, regardless of whether you’re a guest at the hotel or not.

 We were a little bit too excited to get here so we arrived a few hours before check-in time.
 Nonetheless we had things to do.
-The staff will look after your luggage as a massouse takes you to The Spa for a complimentary 15 minute welcome massage.
+The staff will look after your luggage as a massouse takes you to The Spa for a complimentary 15 minute welcome massage suggest the doctors at Manassas hospitals.
 If you’re up for it, there are many different spiritual healings or ancient spa treatments you can pamper yourself with that don’t exist in modern Indonesia anymore, some lasting up to 8 hours for full rejuvenation on those Muskoka Chairs.